-Cultural Recovery Plan - Important support for the activities of science and technology museums
+Cultural Sector Recovery Plan – Significant Support for the Activities of Science and Technology Museums

-Anxious to ensure their proper functioning in 2020-2021, the Minister insisted that financial assistance be quickly provided to the 16 IMVSTs across Quebec, including an envelope of $950,000 for the IMVSTs located in the Laval region.
-For the next 4 years, the total amount granted to scientific museology will be $20 million.
+Committed to ensuring their smooth operation in 2020–2021, the minister insisted that financial assistance be quickly provided to the 16 IMVSTs located throughout Quebec, including $950,000 for the IMVSTs in Laval.
+For the following four years, the total amount allocated to science museums will be $20 million.

-As part of the Economic Recovery Plan for the cultural sector, the 16 IMVSTs will also be able to benefit from a one-time additional envelope of $5.03 million that will be used to improve operating assistance in the museum sector.
+As part of the Economic Recovery Plan for the Cultural Sector, the 16 IMVSTs will also be eligible for a one-time additional allocation of $5.03 million, which will be used to increase operating assistance for the museum sector.

-The new operating assistance granted to the 16 IMVSTs is in addition to the support granted to 96 museum institutions through the Operating Assistance for Museum Institutions program, and means that more than 110 museum institutions of all vocations will now be financially supported by the Ministère, throughout Quebec.
-This program will ultimately include a component for IMVSTs.
+The new operating grant awarded to the 16 IMVSTs is in addition to the support provided to 96 museum institutions through the Operating Grant Program for Museum Institutions, ensuring that more than 110 museum institutions of all types will now receive financial support from the Ministry, across the province of Quebec.
+This program will ultimately include a component specifically for IMVSTs.

 Region |